cheton/infinite-tree/README.md

     // default tree operations like selectNode, openNode, and closeNode. event.stopPropagation();

-    // do stuff with node
+    // do stuff with the target element. console.log(target);
 });
 ```